yossi55/js-test/README.md

 3. Make the whole thing faster by optimizing functions
 4. Think OBJECT ORIENTED

+##Important notes
+- Start the file with your name in the comments
-Please clearly comment your code as we can understand what you are trying to do at each step of the script.
+- Clearly comment your code as we can understand what you are trying to do at each step of the script

-When done, do not commit on another repo/fork.
-ZIP your files, including the whole project, and send it back to us.
+- When done, do not commit on another repo/fork
+- ZIP the whole folder and send it back to us - add your name is the ZIP filename

 You should be able to finish the test after 1 hour.
 If you are really good, it will take you 15 minutes.